Liam Payne Strips Completely Naked Sending Social Media Into A Frenzy

 Liam rose to fame when he started his career as a member of One Direction.
 Rumors escalated that the reason they split was due to drugs, meltdowns, alledged gay sex, and rivalry.
 Louis Tomlinson quickly fired back at the assumptions, telling fans that it couldn’t be further away from the truth, per The Inquisitr.

-Since the group, Payne has gone solo.
+Since the group disbanded, Payne has gone on to a solo.

 His debut single, “Strip That Down,” featured rapper Quavo and became an instant success.
 The song peaked at No. 2 in Australia and Ireland, No. 3 in the U.K., No. 4 in New Zealand, and No. 10 in Germany and the U.S.